meppu/surreal/examples/erlang_rebar3/README.md

 # Example Erlang Rebar3 Project

-This example Rebar3 project demonstrates the usage of the SurrealDB erlang library in Erlang.
+This exemplary Rebar3 project demonstrates the usage of the SurrealDB Erlang library in Erlang.

 ## Setup